TDStrasser/KookaBlockly-Reference/docs/source/control.rst

 The "on start" block is intended to contain other action blocks that will run first and only once when the **KookaBlockly** script starts.

-Typically the blocks contained are for the initialisation of the display, variables, sensors, and actuators.

 .. image:: images/on-start.png
-   :height: 120
+   :scale: 50%
    :align: center

+Typically the blocks contained are for the initialisation of the display, variables, sensors, and actuators.

 Scheduled Loop